nicbou/nicolasbouliane.com/frontend/content/blog/mobile-web-design-how-to-disable-zooming-on-your-mobile-sites.md

 ---
-title: Mobile web design: how to disable zooming on your mobile sites
+title: 'Mobile web design: how to disable zooming on your mobile sites'
 description: When you are making a mobile website, you might want to disable sideways scrolling and zooming.
 Here's how you do it.
 date_created: 2013-06-02
 ---